EDUCBA Logo

 Example #2

-Let us now take PepsiCo’s example, which has consistently upheld good governance.
+Let us take PepsiCo’s example, which has consistently upheld good governance.
 In 2020, PepsiCo incorporated inputs from the investors while preparing the proxy statement.
 The inputs were primarily about the board’s composition and the company’s leadership structure.
-Consequently, the proxy statement had a section describing the current leadership structure and its compensation structure.
+Consequently, the proxy statement had a section describing the current leadership and compensation structures.

 Principles